Stay up-to-date with the latest ADA compliance news, deadlines, and best practices for government websites.

 Get expert insights to keep your site compliant and accessible.

 Seyfarth Shaw's 2025 annual report confirms 8,667 ADA Title III federal lawsuits.
 Florida surpassed New York for #2 nationally.
 Pro se AI-powered filings surged 40%.
-With 65 days until the April 2026 government deadline, here's what the data means for your organization.
+With the April 2026 government deadline weeks away, here's what the data means for your organization.

 A landmark $2M settlement in Bashin v.
 Conduent proved that web developers — not just website owners — can be held liable for building inaccessible websites.
 Filed under California's False Claims Act, this case opens the door for similar lawsuits in 30 states.
 Here's what it means for developers, contractors, and government entities.